kakengloh/snaplink/README.md

 4. `GET /internal/reports/clicks-per-day` - This endpoint returns a count of the number of clicks on each day.
 This data can be used to identify trends and patterns in user behavior over time.
 For example, it could help identify days of the week or times of day that are most popular for link clicks.

-5. `GET /internal/reports/clicks-per-country` - This endpoint returns a count of the number of clicks from each countr.
+5. `GET /internal/reports/clicks-per-country` - This endpoint returns a count of the number of clicks from each country.
 This data can be used to identify where Snaplink's user base is located and how it is growing over time.

 ## Deployment